somethingabout/Data_Analysis_Python_R/README.md

 I reccommend teaching in the following order:
 1. Install and Intro

 Overview of Jupyter Notebook including installation instructions and various install issues.

 2. Python ABCs

 Basic building blocks of python coding

 3. Sentence Structures Count Python-ula

 Forloops,while statements, conditionals and numpy

 4. Let's get this data started Pandas

-OVerview of pandas and data wrangling
+Overview of pandas and data wrangling

 5. New Data City Access Grants

 Overview of Servers and APIs

 5a.
 Optional: Working with Servers

 Basics in how to access servers via a terminal

 6. Webscraping

 Beautiful Soup and Requests

 7. Webscraping 2 and Selenium

 More examples with webscraping and overview of Selenium (Chrome drive extentions, how to scrape java content/interactive websites)

 8. Becoming a Viz Kid

 Data Visualization- matplotlib

 9. Becoming a Viz Kid part 2

 Data Visualization - details with matplotlib (fig,ax, legends, ticks) and seaborn.
 Lecture on Bad Graphs (Typically I start on introducing R in this class)

 10. New R Kids on the Block - Intro to R

 Introduction to R and R Studio - basics in the environment, translations of code from Python to R

-11. Data Wrangling and Intro to Regressions Translations of Python to R for data manipulation/cleaning (Data analysis on it's own is too short, so I begin regressions)
+11. Data Wrangling and Intro to Regressions

+Translations of Python to R for data manipulation/cleaning (Data analysis on it's own is too short, so I begin regressions)

 12. Advanced Regressions

 More detailed regression analysis in R & Stargazer

 13. Becoming an R Viz Kid

 ggplot2